K1ck4Cheat/Hello_World/README.md

 # Hello_World
-It comes o be my beginning
+It comes to be my beginning
+#Please don't judge me hard!